Under the Tuscan Sun (film): Critical response

 Mike Clark from USA Today declared the film "a fun movie to sit through even when you don't always buy it [...]
 If the scenery and Lane's charm hook you early on, you'll probably go with the flow.
 And the movie is all Lane."
 Seattle Times critic Moira MacDonald felt that "despite the formulaic plot, which seems to belong on the Lifetime channel, Wells has a knack for witty dialogue that keeps things moving along [...]
 As escapism and as winsome travelogue, Under the Tuscan Sun works just fine."
-Red Reed, writing for The Observer was critical with the film's overplotted third act, but added: "File [it] under guilty pleasures, but I loved [the film] unconditionally [...]
+Rex Reed, writing for The New York Observer was critical with the film's overplotted third act, but added: "File [it] under guilty pleasures, but I loved [the film] unconditionally [...]
 The epitome of what a feel-good movie is supposed to be but rarely is, this one is beautiful to look at and life-affirming to think about, and it doesn't have a pretentious bone in its head."

 In her review for Salon, Stephanie Zacharek was more cutting, saying: "For a movie about moving to Italy and bedding a hot Italian stallion, this sterile fantasy is about as sexy as a rusty olive oil can [...]
 Under the Tuscan Sun pretends to be juicy, but it doesn't allow any dribbles.
 It purports to make love all over us, but not without laying down lots of paper towels first."

 Lisa Schwarzbaum of Entertainment Weekly graded the film with a 'C+' rating, summarizing it as a "a golden vise of women's romance-pic clichés."
-Los Angeles Times critic Manohla Dargis wrote that "it’s a pleasure to watch Lane's delicately lived-in face tremble with feeling – it's the truest thing in the movie – but the character's desperation feels wrong, the worst kind of sellout [...]
-The movie pretends it’s peddling a vision of 'you-go-girl' independence in which it doesn't remotely believe."
+Los Angeles Times critic Manohla Dargis wrote that "it's a pleasure to watch Lane's delicately lived-in face tremble with feeling – it's the truest thing in the movie – but the character's desperation feels wrong, the worst kind of sellout [...]
+The movie pretends it's peddling a vision of 'you-go-girl' independence in which it doesn't remotely believe."